PapyrusVIP/isomer/docs/ARCHITECTURE.md

 ## Updating the BPF program

-tubular is distributed as a single binary, but really consists of two pieces of code with widely differing lifetimes.
+isomer is distributed as a single binary, but really consists of two pieces of code with widely differing lifetimes.
 The BPF program is loaded into the kernel once and then may be active for weeks or months, until it is explicitly replaced.
 Like maps, the program (and link, see below) is persisted into /sys/fs/bpf: